-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||The phenomenon of the adverse market reaction to dividend change announcements: new Eeidence from Europe|
+|Title:||The phenomenon of the adverse market reaction to dividend change announcements: new Eeidence from Europe|

-|authors:||Vieira, Elisabete F. Simões|
+|Author:||Vieira, Elisabete F. Simões|

 Raposo, Clara C.